GSA/baselinealignment/testCaseGuide.md

 ### Create the Test File
 The Test Case file contains the description the Baseline’s evaluation of the test file.
 1. Open the "_testcase_template.md" file in the "Templates" folder in the [GitHub repo](https://github.com/Section508Coordinators/baselinealignment).
-   Alternatively, you can copen a published test case file from the "testcases" folder, such as TC06.1-1-fail-1.
+   Alternatively, you can open a published test case file from the "testcases" folder, such as TC06.1-1-fail-1.
 2. Create a copy of the file.
 3. Rename the duplicated file with the filename identified in the spreadsheet in the Test Case ID column.
 The file should be saved in the “testcases” folder.
 Test cases follow this naming convention:
     - TC[Baseline Test ID]-[test instruction #]-[pass/fail/dna]-[sequence #].md
     - Please note that the test case starts with “TC” and is markdown file format.
 4. Update the content in the front matter (enclosed by “---").
 Do not modify the lines that start with “#” or the identifier terms that precede a colon.)
     - Please do not edit the special characters, spaces, and blank lines, as these were inserted to format and build the page correctly.
-    - Below is a sample test case markdown file with the text that should be edited in italics and highlighted.
+    - Below is a sample test case markdown file with the *text that should be edited preceded by "edit:"*.
 The editable text follows the identifier term and colon (and sometimes, special character) in each section.

         \# The layout must be 'testcase'; DO NOT Change `layout: testcase`